MerlinStacks/productdesigner/readme.md

 ### Customer Workflow
 - On the product page, click the **Personalize** button to open the customizer.
-- Fill in text, select dropdown options, choose color swatches, and upload images as defined by the admin.
+- Fill in text, select dropdown options, choose color swatches, upload images (for image placeholders) as defined by the admin.
 - See a live preview of your personalized product.
+Uploaded images will fill the defined area and cannot be moved or resized.
 - Click **Apply** to attach your personalization to the product before adding to cart.

 ### Order Fulfillment